Austin Underage DWI Lawyer

 You may not know it, but you have given your implied consent to blood or breath chemical testing if you are arrested on suspicion of a DWI in Texas.
 Drivers who operate a vehicle on public roads in the state have automatically consented to provide a breath or blood sample for testing for the presence of alcohol and/or drugs.
 Refusal to provide a specimen for testing will result in an automatic license suspension, as follows:

-- First breath or blood test refusal: 180-day license suspension
+First breath or blood test refusal: 180-day or six month license suspension

-- Second or subsequent breath or blood test refusal: two-year license suspension
+Second or subsequent breath or blood test refusal: two-year driver's license suspension

 Penalties for Underage DWI in Texas